ZetaPossibly/GeoFS-Chat-Fix/README.md

 Paste directly into console or use tampermonkey.
 Make sure you are logged into an account and multiplayer and chat is enabled in the settings.

-NOTE: this script was made in like 10 minutes, its not tested anywhere.
 DM me on Discord @zetainbeta_43414 if you encounter any issues!